What’s a session like? What’s the work feel like?

 And, what about O-B’s “aura,” which holds the energy of the work?
 Like the practitioner I first saw, it’s playful, light-hearted, approaching the cosmic laugh.

 These are the aspects most visible to me now.
 The light of a different season may reveal others, currently in shadow.
 Given that, I’d like to offer a revision, for now, of the 10-second description of Ortho-Bionomy: “A field where a wondrous synergistic melding of touch, physiology, relationship, and cosmos occurs.”
 Please, join me there.

 If you’d like to actually experience this wondrous synergistic melding called Ortho-Bionomy®, or want to know about upcoming classes, please call me at 707-825-0822.

 Who’s this appropriate for?

 All who want to be involved in their healing process are welcome.
-People from all walks of life see me: attorneys, teachers, geeks, construction workers, police, moms, restaurant workers, shop owners, athletes, dancers, psychotherapists, and bodywork professionals.
-The work being gentle, it’s excellent for babies, children, and elderly, and also those who are highly sensitive or fragile.
+People from all walks of life benefit from this work: attorneys, teachers, techies, construction workers, police, moms, musicians, restaurant workers, shop owners, athletes, dancers, psychotherapists, and bodywork professionals.
+Since the work is gentle, it’s excellent for babies, children, and elderly, and also those who are highly sensitive or fragile.
 Because Ortho-Bionomy® accepts people as they are, even teens appreciate it.